Name of the Case: The Lotus Case (France vs Turkey).

 Turkey, by instituting criminal proceedings against Demons, did not violate international law.

 Establishing Jurisdiction: Does Turkey need to support its assertion of jurisdiction using an existing rule of international law or is the mere absence of a prohibition preventing the exercise of jurisdiction enough?

-The first principle of the Lotus case said that jurisdiction is territorial: A State cannot exercise its jurisdiction outside its territory unless it an international treaty or customary law permits it to do so.
+The first principle of the Lotus Case: A State cannot exercise its jurisdiction outside its territory unless an international treaty or customary law permits it to do so.
 This is what we called the first principle of the Lotus Case.
 The Court held that:

 “Now the first and foremost restriction imposed by international law upon a State is that – failing the existence of a permissive rule to the contrary – it may not exercise its power in any form in the territory of another State.
 In this sense jurisdiction is certainly territorial; it cannot be exercised by a State outside its territory except by virtue of a permissive rule derived from international custom or from a convention.” (para 45)

 The second principle of the Lotus Case: Within its territory, a State may exercise its jurisdiction, in any matter, even if there is no specific rule of international law permitting it to do so.
 In these instances, States have a wide measure of discretion, which is only limited by the prohibitive rules of international law.The Court held that: